loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 ## Going live with AWS Elastic Beanstalk

-Even though we’re making this bot for learning purposes, it’s still important to highlight the final step - production deployment.
-As our bot is a simple Node.js application running in Docker we can deploy and run it on pretty much any cloud platform.
+Even though initially we didn't plan to deploy to production, it’s still important to highlight this final step.
+As our bot is a simple Node.js application running in Docker we can run it on pretty much any cloud platform.
 Amazon Elastic Beanstalk is one of them and it’s really easy to use.
 Just don’t forget to keep track of your Free Tier Amazon account billing stats so you won’t be charged lately if that’s not a part of your plan.

-But first, we need to do a small configuration inside our project.
-As we use Docker multi-stage build we need to customize deployment configuration for Beanstalk.
-Fortunately, it can be easily done with **docker-compose** which is supported by Elastic Beanstalk.
-That is nice as we already use this tool for development.
+First, we need to do a small configuration inside our project.
+As we use Docker multi-stage build we need to customize deployment configuration for Elastic Beanstalk.
+Fortunately, it supports **docker-compose** which is nice as we already use this tool in development.
 The production version of the configuration, however, will look a bit different.
 Let's add it as a default `docker-compose.yml` file:

 **./docker-compose.yml**